 The third point partly arises from those two, although there is more to it than that.
 It is that the price mechanism is a very effective, and in many cases – not all – a very fair way, to allocate resources.
 I emphasise, because it is an essential, that it is the price mechanism, not the 'free market' that is so valuable.

 But that would not be 'the free market'.
 Of course not – it would be a market where the government was acting to raise the price of carbon above its free market level.
-We can certainly argue about exactly what the government should be doing.
-But the point is that very often the objectives can be better achieved by utilizing the price mechanism than by the kind of direct control, specific regulations, advertising campaigns etc etc, that we so often see.
+We can certainly argue about exactly where the government should be intervening at all.
+But the point here is that very often its objectives can be better achieved by utilizing the price mechanism than by the kind of direct control, specific regulations, advertising campaigns etc etc, that we so often see.

-So there are three ideas.
-I have argued none of them, but I am stating my motivations, not justifying every thought.
+So there are three ideas: people are pretty good at dealing with the world themselves; the interests of regulators are very different from the interests of the public, and that point really matters; and price-based policy is generally to be preferred to direct regulatory control.
+I have argued none of these points, but I am stating my motivations, not justifying every thought.
 Does all this make me a right-wing bastard?
 I am not even sure why it would make me right-wing.
 Joining the IEA also has nothing to do with being 'extreme'.
 I do think that most of the time most people can do a better job of looking out for themselves than do-gooding intellectuals can credit, but I certainly don’t think no one ever needs any help; nor that such help should never be publicly provided.
-I also don’t think that no one ever acts with genuine public spirit.
-Indeed, I should nearly everyone does that sometimes.
+I also don’t think that no one in public office ever acts with genuine public spirit.
+Indeed, I should think nearly everyone does that sometimes.
 And I definitely don’t think we would be better off if nothing but prices ever guided our behaviour.
 I have no sympathy at all with those who think our freedoms have been stolen if there are speed limits on country lanes; or that the financial services sector needs 'complete deregulation’ – whatever that means.
 I don’t think we should ignore environmental problems – though I do think we should address them in cost-effective ways – and I don’t think that other people’s poverty creates no moral obligations on the rest of us to do something about it.

 But I don’t need to think anything like those things to think we have gone far too far down the road of having the state boss everyone around.
 I don’t have to be an 'extremist' to want to roll it back; and I don't have to want it rolled all the way back to the world of Magna Carta to think what I do about the direction we should be moving today.
 A pragmatic political programme takes its direction from the circumstances of its time.
 As of today, the government is doing too much, and even amongst the things it should be doing, it is far too often doing them – or attempting to do them – by regulatory means when price-based means would work much better.
 As of today we need the government to do less, and to do more of what remains though the price mechanism.
 That is nothing like an extreme view, but it is why I joined the IEA.